 Specifying means quantifying, and this is critical as both a guide for the supplier and as a means for the user to ensure they get what they need, want, and expect.
 Focusing on what matters means understanding real requirements and not including an attribute or property in a specification just because it can be measured, or because you saw it in another specification.
 Opening the door to specifying things that don’t matter leads to increased cost for all parties involved.
 Failing to include things that matter opens the door to surprises and failures in converting or use that lead to increased cost for all parties.
 There is a thinking person’s balance to be struck here, and some leeway in judgment, but realize that neither extreme in specifications efficiently serves all parties’ needs in the end.

 4. Specify what works.

-5. Specify what the supplier can make consistently and efficiently.
+5. Specify what the flexible packaging supplier can make consistently and efficiently.